 Types of Confidentiality Agreements

-While waiting making confidentiality agreements keep everyone honest.
+While waiting, making confidentiality agreements keeps everyone honest.
 Several categories exist.

 - Mutually confidentiality agreement – both parties state confidential information for the purpose of disclosing information to a group or to start negotiations of a business deal.

 - Unilateral confidentiality agreement-one party gives confidential information but not the other.
 This type of agreement occurs when an inventor converses with a possible investor or to obtain a license.

 Turning Your Invention Ideas into a Product

 The following steps should be taken in order to help facilitate turning your invention ideas into a product: